 The start of a new year usually means sitting down to write your resolutions.
 Some of those might include ditching old habits and creating new routines.
 But, as you have probably experienced before, that can be challenging.

-Meditation, running and creating a morning routine are all habits that I have tried to incorporate in my life over and over again without success.
+Meditation, running and creating a morning routine are all habits that I have tried to incorporate into my life over and over again without success.
 Changing your behavior or creating a new habit takes a lot of willpower.
 Maybe I wasn’t motivated enough, didn’t followed the right strategies or that habit simply wasn’t for me.

 But there is a habit I was able to stick to for the past two months and that is the practice of gratitude.